rdfostrich/article-jws2018-ostrich/content/preliminaries.md

 ## Preliminaries
 {:#preliminaries}

+{:.todo} do we need to give some examples and figures for the storage and query types?

 Several approaches exist for archiving Linked Data, which will be further discussed in [](#related-work-archiving).
 A survey about archiving [Linked Open Data](cite:cites archiving) categorizes these approaches into three non-orthogonal storage strategies.